 Take the path that runs along the southern edge of the Japanese Garden and you’ll come to the area where the kitchen gardens once were.
 Here you’ll also see the ruins of a stone bothy (a shelter for gardeners and workers).

 Continue up the steep path leading from the kitchen gardens and you’ll be approaching the eastern edge of the Rivington Terrace Gardens.
 Look to your left and you’ll see another summer house.
-This one once overlooked tennis courts (now overgrown).

 Go through the gate at the top of the path and you’ll find yourself on Belmont Road.
 Turn left and walk for about 10 yards and you’ll come to the track leading to Rivington Pike.
 The Pike Tower is now clearly visible.